 A propensity score analysis was conducted using the Matching (Sekhon, 2011) and cobalt (Greifer, 2021) packages in R (R Core Team, 2019) to assess the effect of PAL supplemental instruction on course grades in 11 STEM courses (see Table 1).
 Propensity score adjustment was necessary since the data are observational and the characteristics of students who voluntarily enroll in PAL may differ in ways that may, independently of PAL, impact course grade compared to students who do not enroll in PAL.
 In propensity score analysis, variables related to both likelihood of PAL enrollment and course grade (confounders) are used in a logistic regression model to obtain a propensity score, which is a student's likelihood of enrolling in PAL.
 Details on implementing propensity score matching techniques using R can be found in Leite (2016).
 Such methods have been used to evaluate a number of STEM student success programs: non-peer-led interventions in an introductory physics course (Rose, 2013), a PLTL program in STEM courses in urban high schools (Thomas et al., 2015), non-peer-led college math readiness interventions (Hodara, 2013), and STEM retention (Windsor et al., 2015).
-Moreover, Carlsen et al. (2016) employed "matched-pairs design" to evaluate a PLTL program in which participants were matched with non-participants who were "taking the same unit, often with the same instructor."
+Moreover, Carlson et al. (2016) employed "matched-pairs design" to evaluate a PLTL program in which participants were matched with non-participants who were "taking the same unit, often with the same instructor."
 To our knowledge, our study is the first application of propensity score matching to Peer Assisted Learning or Peer Led Team Learning programs at the postsecondary level.

 We performed a customized propensity score matching analysis for each of the 11 courses.
-For each course, we began with 174 variables for every student enrolled in the parent course for relevant dates: since the first PAL section was offered (Spring 2012 for the oldest) until Spring 2019.
+For each course, we began with the 174 demographic and academic variables contained in the Sacramento State institutional database for every student enrolled in the parent course during the relevant dates: since the first PAL section was offered (Spring 2012 for the oldest) until Spring 2019.
 This large set of variables was reduced in three ways.
-First, we analyzed missingness and handled missing data.
-We handled missing data by removing variables with insufficient data.
-Second, our subjective judgment was used to narrow the pool of remaining variables down to those likely to be confounders.
+First, we analyzed missingness and then handled missing data by removing variables with insufficient data.
+Second, if a variable was unanimously believed by the authors to be an unlikely confounder with no clear relevance to outcome (for example, the number of high school social studies units completed), it was removed from the pool.
 We included all variables likely to be correlated with outcome even if it was uncertain whether they were related to likelihood of enrolling in PAL.
 This allowed for a more precise estimate of the PAL treatment effect.
 Both of these reductions were specific to the course.
 Then students that were missing a value from any of the remaining variables were removed.
 This resulted in a smaller dataset without missing values.
 Third, covariates were selected for the propensity model using stepwise regression.
 In some cases, subjective judgment was used to add new variables which were likely relevant, although not included in our original list of 174 variables.
 For example, in our analysis of Chem 1B, we added a variable for students' grades in Chem 1A.